subbat9710/subbat9710/README.md

 Project 2: Student Management System
-* This student management system is built using .Net, OOP principles, and an MS SQL database.
-The system allows users to manage student data, including personal information, academic records, and attendance.
+* This student management system is built using .NET, OOP principles, and an MS SQL database.
+The system enables users to manage student data, including personal information, academic records, and attendance records.

 Project 3: AllInOneAPI
 * AllInOneAPI is a web application built with ASP.NET Web API that allows users to access multiple APIs from a single platform.
 The app currently supports seven APIs: NASA, OpenAI, CatCards, Weather, Cocktails, and Jokes & Quotes.
-With AllInOneAPI, users can quickly and easily access a wide range of information, from space exploration images, creating images of their own, and weather data to cocktail recipes and humorous cat photos and facts about the cat.
+With AllInOneAPI, users can quickly and easily access a wide range of information, from space exploration images and creating their own images, to weather data, cocktail recipes, humorous cat photos, and facts about cats.

 Project 4: Virtual Vending Machine (This project is hidden due to privacy reasons)
-* Designed and developed command line vending machine application using OOP principles, leveraging the.NET framework’s file I/O capabilities to enable seamless input file processing, inventory tracking, and transaction logging.
+* Designed and developed a command-line vending machine application using OOP principles, leveraging the .NET framework’s file I/O capabilities to enable seamless input file processing, inventory tracking, and transaction logging.

 Project 5: TEBucks (This project is hidden due to privacy reasons)
-* Developed a RESTful API server application TEBucks using .NET and MS SQL Server database to support the online payment service.
-Constructed a secure login service and record-keeping protocol using API calls and executed comprehensive testing protocol via Postman to guarantee optimal performance and reliability.
+* Developed a RESTful API server application, TEBucks, using .NET and MS SQL Server database to support the online payment service.
+Constructed a secure login service and record-keeping protocol using API calls and executed a  comprehensive testing protocol via Postman to guarantee optimal performance and reliability.

 Project 6: Phonebook WebApp
 * Phonebook App is a simple web application that allows users to store and retrieve contact information, including names, addresses, and phone numbers.
 It is built using the Sinatra framework and uses a PostgreSQL database to store contact information.
 The main aim of the application is to provide a simple, user-friendly interface for managing contact information.
-Users can add new contacts to the database, and search for contacts by name or phone number.
+Users can add new contacts to the database and search for contacts by name or phone number.

 Project 7: TicTacToe Game
 * This project is about creating a Tic Tac Toe game with four main features.
 First, it allows two human players to play against each other.
 Second, it allows a human player to play against a sequential (computer plays sequentially).
 This is also known as the easy game.
 Third, it allows a human player to play against a random player (the computer plays randomly).
 This is also known as the medium game.
 Finally, it allows a human player to play against an unbeatable computer player.
 This is also known as the hard game.